Meg Foster Sharon Gless Cagney And Lacey

 A: Yes, the series won numerous awards, including multiple Emmys for Outstanding Lead Actress in a Drama Series for both Tyne Daly and Sharon Gless.

-Q: What made "Cagney & Lacey" groundbreaking?
+Q: What made "Cagney & Lacey" notable?

 Q: Is "Cagney & Lacey" still relevant today?